JustinQM/minimia-updater/README.md

 ## Creating Custom Scripts
 Copy the template and read the guidelines inside the template to create your own scripts.
+Afterwards, upload them to the repo and miniMIA will automatically download and run them.

 ## Adding Custom Scripts
 If you want to add your custom scripts to your miniMIA, you can fork the autoupdater and subsitite the offical repo with your own.